Here are my most highly recommended resources for learning the French language.

 Glossika French: This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

 It is, in my opinion, one of the the most useful tools I’ve seen for training French listening comprehension.
-Definitely not a conventional course but you’ll be amazed at how effective it is at improving your French fluency if you use it daily.
+Definitely not a conventional course but you’ll be amazed at how effective it is at improving your French fluency if you use it daily (read my Glossika review).

-If you’re just starting out with French and facing difficulties getting your head around features of the language, this will help you.
+If you’re looking for a full French curriculum that leads you all the way through to fluency, and are facing difficulties getting your head around how French works, this will definitely help you.

 Best Children’s Resources For Learning French